Multiple job-holders

 The data can be found in Jobs in Australia Table 4.

-Industry of main and second job of female multiple job-holders, 2020-21
+Industry of main and second job of female multiple job-holders, 2022-23

 A sankey diagram showing the common industries where female multiple job-holders work for their main job and their second job

-Q - Health care and social assistance - with most having their main and second job in Health care and social assistance, followed by Health care and social assistance in their main job and either Administrative and support services, Education and training, Retail trade or Accommodation and food services in their second job
+Q - Health care and social assistance - with most having their main and second job in Health care and social assistance, followed by their main job in Health care and social assistance and their second job in either Administrative and support services, Education and training, Accommodation and food services or Retail trade.

-P - Education and training - with most having their main and second job in Education and training, followed by their main job in Education and training and Health care and social assistance in their second job
+P - Education and training - with most having their main and second job in Education and training, followed by their main job in Education and training and their second job in Health care and social assistance.

-M - Professional, scientific and technical services - with most having both their main and second job in this industry
+M - Professional, scientific and technical services - with most having both their main and second job in this industry.

-Industry of main and second job of male multiple job-holders, 2020-21
+Industry of main and second job of male multiple job-holders, 2022-23

 A sankey diagram showing the common industries where male multiple job-holders work for their main job and their second job

-E - Construction - with over half whose main job is in Construction having their second job in Construction, followed by Construction in their main job and Administrative and support services in their second job
+E - Construction - with a quarter whose main job is in Construction having their second job in Construction, followed by having their main job in Construction and their second job in either Administrative and support services, Public administration and safety, or Financial and insurance services.

 Occupation